-This test is aimed to compute SAR payload frequency response (both in-band and out-of-band); this will also allow to measure the effective SART bandwidth.
+This test is aimed to compute SAR payload frequency response (both in-band and out-of-band); this will also allow to measure the effective SART bandwidth, as well as in-band ripple.

 The test signal synthesizer has to produce CW signals for different frequencies; start/stop frequency and frequency step are under operator control.
 Measurement is performed for transit power level response, downlink gain response and end-to end response.
 Satellite frequency response is then computed correcting the end-to-end response for the uplink and downlink chains responses.
 SA measurements of satellite signal are delayed by the round trip transmit time with respect to the transmit frequency step timing.